Kohlberg Theory of Moral Development-B.Ed Notes

 3. Moral Dilemma: Confusion between the right and wrong

-4. Moral Reasoning: It is a thinking process involved in the judgement of question of right and wrong
+4. Moral Reasoning: It is a thinking process involved in the judgement of the question of right and wrong

 Example: Vote for the right Politician is moral reasoning